eraydura/Todo-in-ReactJS/README.md

 -User can logout with the logout icon.
 -User can checked and unchecked the todo and filtering with the corresponding the checkbox(checked,unchecked todos) -User can search the todo.
--User can uploud the images and also edit the corresponding image
+-User can uploud the images and also edit the corresponding image.

 The application uses firebase database(cloud database).